 This will allow you to start your study plan online and join us in person in January if circumstances allow or continue with your studies online.

-WATCH: Tamanna Khurana, MA Arts Management on her online learning experience at Queen's
+WATCH: Morgan Mattingly, MA Conflict Transformation and Social Justice on her online learning experience at Queen's

 Other Academic Support